CommandoCrafter4017/ODST-Pod-Testing/README.md

 *Manual*

-(once again, the manual changes only like once every 2-ish months to accomodate new updates)
+(once again, the github file for the manual changes only like once every 2-ish months to accomodate new updates)

 https://docs.google.com/document/d/1Is6RJMSgJoywmxb3TRrjtLjSM3Kw9m7u4UYeAFL9NLc/edit?usp=sharing